Mini-Grant Research Award

 - Create a separate blinded application.
 When preparing your blinded application file, be sure to black out ALL names, institutions, locations, and any other information that may identify the grant applicants.

 - Upload both the original and the blinded documents in PDF format using the upload application link below applications will be reviewed by two blinded reviewers.

-To be considered for the 2016 grant cycle, applications must be submitted below by October 1, 2016.
-For specific grant questions, please contact Debbie Rogers from the NDTA Research Committee at Drogers187@att.net.
+To be considered for the 2017 grant cycle, applications must be uploaded into the NDTA research portal using the link below by October 1, 2017.
+For specific questions, please contact Debbie Rogers from the NDTA Research Committee at Drogers187@att.net.